-So what’s the difference between sober curious vs sobriety?
+So, what’s the difference between sober curious and sobriety?

 Someone who is sober curious has concerns about their drinking habits.
 They might not meet the criteria for alcohol abuse, though.
 Remember, not everyone who joins the sober curious movement remains sober forever.

 Most people who have an alcohol use disorder require rehabilitation.
 Their behavior becomes reckless and dangerous.
 Alcoholism could cause their health to deteriorate, too.

 You might turn to alcohol when you feel like socializing or need to cope with a little stress.
 Alcohol won’t help you address the root issue, though.
 In some cases, it can make you feel worse.